Anfid/dotfiles/README.md

     * --project=<compile\_commands.json | \*.vsxproj | \*.sln>
 * Use the following flag with cmake to generate compile\_commands.json `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON`.
 Alternatively, put in CMakeLists.txt
 `set(CMAKE_EXPORT_COMPILE_COMMANDS ON)`
+If this is not possible, create `.clang_complete` file with compilation flags in the project root

 ### Desktop
 TODO.
 Xresources